ajakaja/ajakaja.github.io/_posts/2018-11-01-chaos-under-pressure.md

 Being ahead in material only translates into a win if you do the work to make it win.
 But time is a 'continuous resource' -- it can pay out in any granularity, rather than only in the binary outcome of "win" or "lose".
 So one way to play speed chess is to try to balance two algorithms: one of making good moves that gain material advantages, and one that tries to "trade" abstract advantages like position or material for numeric advantages in time -- and part of your skill as a player is the "exchange rate" you can manage to bargain for in this.
 {: .indent}

+We might model time pressure as a bound on the computation time of the algorithms being used to make decisions.
+Then it's interesting and maybe mind-bending to consider: your algorithm has to use the resource of time to make a good decision, but it also has to compute what a reasonable tradeoff between time and move-quality is, plus it has to consider the error in its consideration of time and move-quality, etc. It's a miracle we ever get anything done at all.
+{: .indent}

 -----

 ## 3. Breaking Through the Floor

-It is interesting to think how you would _remove_ an outcome floor's utility-distorting effects.
+It is interesting to think how you would _remove_ (or just lessen) an outcome floor's utility-distorting effects.

-For this let's consider the game of Go, which has a binary win-loss outcome like chess, but the outcome is determined by which player has the higher _score_ at the end of the game.
+For this let's consider the game of Go.
+Go is much more difficult for computers to beat humans at than chess, and it was only in the last couple years that they became able to beat the top humans, while chess computers have beaten humans since the 1990s.

+Part of this is of course because there are many more moves available on each turn, leading to a much higher combinatorial explosion of moves.
+But another reason (I mean, I assume.
+I'm a very amateur player) is that Go is won by having a _higher score_ at the end of the game, rather than checkmating the opponent -- and in any situation where the board is still too complex to perfectly compute the final score, the players, human or computer, end up having to use estimations and heuristics to compute whether they are ahead, and to account for the fallibility of their own computations.
 {: .indent}

-Go is much more difficult for computers than chess, and it was only in the last couple years that they became able to beat the top humans, while chess computers have beaten humans since the 1990s.
-Part of this is because there are many more moves on each turn, leading to a much higher combinatorial explosion of moves.
-But another reason (I suspect -- I am a very amateur player!) is that Go is won by having a higher score at the end of the game, rather than checkmating the opponent.
-And in any situation where the board is still too complex to perfectly compute the final score, the players -- human or computer -- end up having to use estimations and heuristics to compute whether they are ahead, and to account for the fallibility of their own computations.
+Winning a game of Go means scoring at least 0.5 points more than your opponent (the white-stone player, who moves second in Go, is typically granted a 7.5 point advantage called a _Komi_, which means there are no draws and the smallest victory is by half a point).
 {: .indent}

-Optimal probabilistic play in Go would be making moves which lead to you winning by at least 0.5 points with the higest possible probability (the white-stone player, who moves second in Go, is typically granted a 7.5 point advantage called a _Komi_, which means there are no draws and the smallest victory is by half a point).
-But until very near the end of the game, your calculation of the final score has some error bars, which means you have to shoot for the highest probability of "winning by 0.5 points or more", rather than the highest probability of "winning by exactly 0.5 points".
+Optimal probabilistic play in Go would be making moves which lead to you winning by at least 0.5 points with the higest possible probability.
+But until very near the end of the game, your calculation of the final score has some error bars, which means you have to shoot for moves which seem to have the highest chance of winning by at least 0.5 points, rather than the moves which you are most sure will win by 0.5 points.
+That is: if some moves were sure to win by exactly 0.5 points, you'd pick those, but if you might be slightly off about the higher score you need to aim higher to give yourself some breathing room.
 {: .indent}

-This may very well end up meaning that your best play is one that your own (flawed) utility function actually _predicts_ you winning by 3.5 points, or 20 points, or something, because it's too risky to shoot for being just _slightly_ ahead at the end due to your inherent uncertainty.
+This may very well end up meaning that you compute your best play to be one that your own (flawed) utility function actually _predicts_ you winning by 3.5 points, or 20 points, or something, because it's too risky to shoot for being just _slightly_ ahead at the end due to your inherent uncertainty.
 {: .indent}

-In fact, in Go estimating final scores well becomes of utmost importance as you improve at the game; a common lesson which has to be beaten into beginner's heads is "Shut up and Count!" -- to stop guessing whether you've got enough points to win, and _be sure_ by actually, no seriously, counting.
+In Go estimating final scores well becomes of utmost importance as you improve at the game; a common lesson which has to be beaten into beginner's heads is "Shut up and Count!" -- to stop guessing whether you've got enough points to win, and _be sure_ by actually, no seriously, counting.
 And it's no surprise that the best players are impeccable counters, and know far earlier than their weaker opponents if they are coming out ahead.
 {: .indent}

 And as with chess, if you count and find yourself slightly down, you best behavior is immediately to play more chaotically, because you have to find more points somewhere.
 In Go you often find yourself playing small battles over multiple moves on one side of the board -- but, well, if you count and realize that _winning the battle will result in losing the game_, then it becomes worth it to jump across the board and try to get more points somewhere else; essentially you end up trading "points over here" with "points over there", in the hopes that the the net gain will be higher than just "taking what you can get" on one side of the board.